Bayswater Inn Hotel Near Hyde Park

-The Bayswater Inn Hotel is a 5 minute walk from Hyde Park in central London.
+The Bayswater Inn Hotel is less than a 5 minute walk from Hyde Park in central London offering affordable accommodation in an excellent location.
 The Hotel is on the North West Corner of Hyde Park making it accessible to Kensington Palace, Kensington Gardens and the Diana Memorial Playground in particular.
+Check out our special offers and save up to 15% during your stay.

 In 1536 King Henry VIII acquired Hyde Park from the monks of Westminster Abbey.
 Its primary use was for hunting.
 The park was opened to the public in 1637 by King Charles I. The current layout of the park was designed by architect Decimus Burton in 1825.